 The daughter of Barbadian parents who immigrated to Boston in the early twentieth century, Elma Ina Lewis was born September 15, 1921.
-Elma, who was nationally recognized as a visionary arts leader and humanist, died New Year’s Day 2004 of diabetic-related complications at the age of eighty-two.
+She died New Year’s Day 2004 of diabetic-related complications.
+Over her life, she was nationally and internationally recognized as a visionary arts leader, teacher and humanist.
+Additionally, she was in the first cohort of fellows to receive the John D and Catherine T MacArthur grant.

-In 1968, following a national conference of black creative intellectuals such as John O. Killen’s in Chicago, Miss Lewis founded the National Center of Afro-American Artists (NCAAA).
-It consisted of professional programs in the visual and performing arts that paralleled the divisions of the ELSFA.
-Her goal was to bring together in one complex the best in teaching and professional performance, while affirming a populist commitment to arts accessible and ethnic heritage.
+In 1968, following a national conference of black creative intellectuals convened by Columbia College in Chicago, Miss Lewis founded the National Center of Afro-American Artists (NCAAA).
+It consisted of professional programs in the visual and performing arts paralleling the divisions of the ELSFA.
+Her goal was to bring together in one complex the best in teaching and professional performance and practice, while affirming a populist commitment to arts accessible and cultural heritage.

 Extraordinary teachers of superb professional standing—such as African percussionist M. Babatunde Olatunji, dancer-choreographers Talley Beatty, Billy Wilson and George Howard, along with brilliant Bostonians such as musician/composer John A. Ross, Fashion Carousel team Gus and Lucy, dramatist Vernon Blackman—taught at the school where most students paid minimal fees.

 NCAAA professional companies in dance and music, often drawing on the ELSFA’s students, flourished, performing in Boston, at Jacob’s Pillar, in Carifesta in the Caribbean, as well as in Brazil, Senegal, and Europe.
 The creative mix was intoxicating, and from it came many exciting productions including the NCAAA’s well-known production of Langston Hughes’ Black Nativity.